Care for St Anne’s

 Lord David Owen (long-time Limehouse resident)

-Sir Charles Saumarez Smith (architectural historian, gallery curator, Hawksmoor scholar)
+Sir Charles Saumarez-Smith (architectural historian, gallery curator, Hawksmoor scholar)

 Sir Roy Strong